Judge Carmel Agius was born in Sliema, Malta, on 18 August 1945.

-Judge Agius coordinated the drafting of the Rules of Procedure and Evidence for the Mechanism, which were accepted by the United Nations Security Council and adopted by the Judges of the Mechanism.
+Judge Agius coordinated the drafting of the Rules of Procedure and Evidence for the Mechanism in 2010 and 2011, which were accepted by the United Nations Security Council and adopted by the Judges of the Mechanism.
 He had previously chaired the Rules Committee of the ICTY since 2003, and served as a member of the ICTY’s Bureau for many years.

-Prior to being elected to the ICTY, Judge Agius was a Senior Judge in the Court of Appeal of Malta and the Constitutional Court of Malta, and was Acting Chief Justice on several occasions.
+Prior to becoming a Judge of the ICTR, ICTY, and Mechanism, Judge Agius was a Senior Judge in the Court of Appeal of Malta and the Constitutional Court of Malta, and was Acting Chief Justice on several occasions.
 In 1992, he served on the Rule Making Board in the Malta Courts of Justice.

 Judge Agius has been considerably involved in multilateral affairs.
 Between 1999 and 2008, he was a Member of the Permanent Court of Arbitration.
 From 1990 and 2001, he was Head of the Maltese Delegation at annual meetings of the United Nations Commission on Crime Prevention and Criminal Justice in Vienna.
 He represented the Maltese Government at the 7th, 8th, 9th, and 10th United Nations Congresses on Crime Prevention and the Treatment of Offenders.
 Judge Agius also served as the Chairman of the Commission on the Taking of Children’s Evidence, and worked as a consultant to the United Nations High Commission for Human Rights and Criminal Procedure in Nepal.